j-p-courneya/shell-genomics/_episodes/06-installing-shell-software.md

 > ## SAMtools Versions
 > SAMtools has changed the command line invocation (for the better).
 But this means that most of the tutorials
 > on the web indicate an older and obsolete usage.
->
-> Using SAMtools version 1.9 is important to work with the commands we present in these lessons.
 {: .callout}

 > ## SAMtools Source Code Installation